When developing any kind of strategy, you must know precisely the people you are targeting.

 How we can solve her frustrations: our Big Data platform will offer Amanda exactly what she needs, which is a way to deliver valuable information to her leaderships.
 Since she is willing to learn, we can attract her as a visitor and convert when she understands the solutions to her problems.

-What is a B2C buyer persona?
+What is a B2C Buyer Persona?

 While this is a more traditional approach to marketing, it can also enjoy the benefits of working with a buyer persona.
 After all, it’s a great way to stay ahead of the competition and strengthen your brand.

 As such, unlike the B2B market, the purchasing decision usually is individual.
 In addition, it might be more emotional than rational, even impulsive.

 By working with B2C buyer persona examples, you will be able to consider the right motivations and needs in your strategy.
 This will contribute to better results in your campaigns.

-Here are 2 examples of B2C personas you can use:
+Here are 3 examples of B2C personas you can use:

 1. Persona for a cosmetics brand